saulrichardson/solstice/data/cache/Treanor_et_al.__2011_/extracted/document.md

 ore activity at 1:10 were assigned a value of 1:5.
 As says were er formed using turkey red blood cells (Viro med Laboratories, Min- etonka, MN).
 Swabs for virus culture were stored at −70 ◦C and shipped on ry ice to a central laboratory (Cincinnati Children’s Hospital Med- al Center, Cincinnati, OH) where virus isolation was performed in rimary rhesus monkey kidney (RhMK) cells (Diagnostic Hybrids c (DHI), Athens, Ohio).
 The presence of influenza A or B viruses the culture was determined by immu no fluorescence using type- pec if ic monoclonal antibodies (DHI).
 All influenza isolates were ub sequently sub typed and antigenic ally characterized based on activity to ferret anti serum raised against WHO reference strains.
 5. Statistical analyses The primary safety endpoints for this study were the rates d i fli i d dli i d d Th i

 vail able sera from vaccine recipients, and a randomly selected ubset of approximately 33% of placebo specimens were selected or testing.
 The antigens used in the as says were baculo virus eri ved rHAs representing the A/Solomon Islands 03 2006 (H1 N1), /Wisconsin 67 2005 (H3 N2), and B/Malaysia/2506/2004 viruses, rovided by Protein Sciences Corporation.
 Sera were treated with eur am in ida se (RDE, Denka-Seiken, Japan) to remove non specific nhibi tors of hem agglutination prior to testing, and were tested in erial two fold dilutions at an initial dilution of 1:10.
-Sera with i i 1 10 i d l f 1 5 A
+Sera with ore activity at 1:10 were assigned a value of 1:5 As says were

 ### yemagglutination-inhibit

 he diary and ascertain the presence or absence of respiratory ill- ess symptoms.
 Subjects were instructed to return to the clinic for lness evaluations if they observed any acute respiratory symp- oms or fever.
 During these illness visits, symptoms were reviewed, brief physical exam was conducted, and combined nasal and hroat swabs for virus culture were obtained.
 4. Laboratory as says Sera from the immunogen i city subset were assessed for ib...b

 (2011) 7733– 7739 enter for review of interim safety data at day 28.
 A final phone call ccurred at the end of the influenza season.
-3. Surveillance for influenza During the influenza season, subjects completed a weekly diary orecord influenza symptoms, and after influenza was recognized nthe community, subjects received weekly phone calls to review hdi ...iill
+3. Surveillance for influenza During the influenza season, subjects completed a weekly diary orecord influenza symptoms, and after influenza was recognized nthe community, subjects received weekly phone calls to review he diary and ascertain the presence or absence of respiratory ill

 ## Page 3